-After closing the Wizard window, click the button to save your settings.
+After closing the Wizard window, click the volatile memory (RAM) of the device and apply them to the device.

 ■ Selection VLAN/Port

 On this page you assign a VLAN ID to port.

 Parameters Meaning

 VLAN ID Select the ID of the VLAN.

 Possible values: ▶ 14042

 Port Select the port.

 Possible values: Port number>